-And now Christmas approached, when Mr. Barlow was accustomed to invite greater part of the poor of his parish to an annual dinner.
-He had a large hall, which was almost filled with men, women, and children, a cheerful fire blazed in the chimney, and a prodigious table was placed in the middle for the company to dine upon.
-Mr. Barlow himself received his guests, and conversed with them about the state of their families and their affairs.
-Those that were industrious, and brought their children up to labour, instructing them in the knowledge of their duty, and preserving them from bad impressions, were sure to meet with his encouragement and commendations.
-Those that had been ill he assisted with such little necessaries as tended to alleviate their pains, and diffuse a gleam of cheerfulness over their sufferings.
+And now the time approached, when Mr. Barlow was accustomed to invite the greater part of the poor of his parish to an annual dinner.
+He had a large hall, which was almost filled with men, women, and children; a cheerful fire blazed in the chimney; and a prodigious table was placed in the middle for the company to dine upon.
+Mr. Barlow himself received his guests, and conversed with him about the state of their families and their affairs.
+Those that were industrious and brought their children up to labour, instructing them in the knowledge of their duty, and preserving them from bad impressions, were sure to meet with his encouragement and commendations.
+Those that had been ill, he assisted with such little necessaries as tended to alleviate their pains, and diffuse a gleam of cheerfulness over their sufferings.
 "How hard," he would say, "is the lot of the poor when they are afflicted with sickness!
-How intolerable do we find the least bodily disorder, even though we possess every convenience that can mitigate its violence?
-Not all the dainties which can be collected from all the elements, the warmth of downy beds and silken couches, the attendance of obsequious dependants, are capable of making us bear with common patience the most common disease: how pitiable, then, must be the state of a fellow-creature, who is at once tortured by bodily suffering, and destitute of every circumstance which can alleviate it; who sees around him a family that are not only incapable of assisting their parents, but destined to want the common necessaries of life, the moment he intermits his daily labours!
-How indispensable, then, is the obligation which should continually impel the rich to exert themselves in assisting their fellow-creatures, and rendering that condition of life which we all avoid less dreadful to those who must support it always!"
+How intolerable do we find the least bodily disorder, even though we possess every convenience that can mitigate its violence!
+Not all the dainties that can be collected from all the elements, the warmth of downy beds and silken couches, the attendance of obsequious dependants, are capable of making us bear with common patience the most common disease: how pitiable, then, must be the state of a fellow-creature who is at once tortured by bodily suffering, and destitute of every comfort by which it might be alleviated; who sees around him a family that are not only incapable of assisting their parents, but destined to want the common necessaries of life, the moment he intermits his daily labours!
+How indispensable, then, is the obligation that should constantly impel the rich to exert themselves in assisting their fellow-creatures, and rendering that condition of life, which we all avoid, less dreadful to those by whom it must be at all times supported."